1 / 5VIEW ALL

 *Why Go Solo:* In an ethnically and culturally-homogenous society like South Korea, a group of foreign tourists can seem intimidating and unapproachable.
 Thus, if interaction with the locals is your goal and if you want to have a shot at gaining an insight into Korean culture, traveling alone is the way to go.
 You can couch-surf or stay with a Korean family through a homestay program, which is a lot easier to arrange when you’re alone and not part of a couple or a group.

-Photo courtesy of CaptBlack76/Shutterstock
+Photo: Photo courtesy of wasa_d/Shutterstock

 Ireland is a great pick for solo-travel newbies not quite ready for the culture shock of Guatemala or language barrier of South Korea.
 The Irish are a friendly, hospitable bunch and very approachable.
 What’s more, there’s no stigma attached to women drinking (as there is in more conservative countries), so female travelers can enjoy a pint in a pub and not worry about any unwanted attention.